 - (1) Analysis of salary survey data and contractor's market position for salary structures and base pay levels.
-Comparison of average pay and salary range midpoints to market average pay for benchmark positions. - (2) Identification of needed funds by payroll groups expressed as a percentage of the appropriate base payroll for the end of the previous plan year.
-All components will be identified therein, e.g. merit, promotion, adjustment, lump sum, etc.
+Comparison of average pay and salary range midpoints to the relevant market for benchmark positions. - (2) Identification of needed funds by payroll groups expressed as a percentage of the appropriate base payroll for the end of the previous plan year.
+All components will be identified therein, e.g. merit, promotion, adjustment, variable pay, etc.